Your search for trusted used electronics ends at Revent

 Story behind Revent:

-When they spoke to sellers of Noon, they also had a similar problem.
+When Baldeep and Dhananjay joined Noon in mid-2019, their first task was to solve the problem of massive returns piled up since last 1 year.
 Sellers did not know what to do about their returns and devices bought back from customers.
 They immediately started a programme for selling used and refurbished products at Noon.
 After successfully running this programme for three years and getting feedback from thousands of customers, they decided to start Revent, a company dedicated to serving customers of trusted used electronics.

 Revent - The most trusted preloved electronics destination